-If the IRS agrees with your request that you are unable to pay any of your tax obligations due to financial hardship, they may temporarily postpone tax payment collection by listing your IRS tax account as presently not recoverable until your financial situation improves.
+Suppose the IRS agrees with your request that you cannot pay any of your tax obligations due to financial hardship.
+In that case, they may temporarily postpone tax payment collection by listing your IRS tax account as presently not recoverable until your financial situation improves.

 Source: IRS Income Tax Payment Plans

 If you like this article, kindly share it on different social media platforms.
 So that your friends and colleagues can also benefit from the same.
 Sharing is Caring.